snap-automation/tiaportal-mcp/src/TiaMcpServer/README.md

 ## Known Issues

 - As of 2025-09-02: Importing Ladder (LAD) blocks from SIMATIC SD documents requires the companion `.s7res` file to contain en-US tags for all items; otherwise import may fail.
 This is a known limitation/bug in TIA Portal Openness.

+## Error Handling Standard (ExportBlock)

+- Portal layer
+  - Throws `PortalException` with a short message and `PortalErrorCode`.
+  - Attaches context via `Exception.Data` keys: `softwarePath`, `blockPath`, `exportPath`.
+  - Preserves the original exception as `InnerException` for `ExportFailed` and logs full details.
+- MCP layer
+  - Maps `NotFound` to `McpException` with `InvalidParams`.
+If `blockPath` is a single name, it suggests likely full paths by scanning blocks.
+  - Maps `ExportFailed` to `InternalError` and includes a concise reason from `InnerException.Message`.
+  - Keeps user messages concise; structured details live in logs and context.
+  - Current standardization is applied to `ExportBlock` and will be rolled out to other methods incrementally.

 ## Contributing